tormi/WunderWay/clients/winning-clients-stop-go.md

 title: Winning Clients - Stop/Go
 ---

-The decision to bid or not to bid is based on two things: our evaluation of the information gathered in the Discovery phase and our gut feeling.
+The decision to bid or not to bid is based on two things: our evaluation of the information available and our gut feeling.

+We put all new opportunities through the Stop/Go decision gate at numerous points.
+This is because it is better and cheaper for us to get to 'No' as soon as possible.

+# Stop/Go Decision Points

+1. As soon as we receive an opportunity.
+2. After Sales Discovery.
+3. After Plan & Prove work.
+4. After Presentation.
+5. ...or any other point at which the information or your gut feel changes.

+# Making a Stop/Go Decision

 The fundamental questions to ask before entering into a pitch process are:

 - Do we want it?
 - Can we win it?

-If the answer to either is ‘No’, our efforts may well be better spent chasing other opportunities.
+If the answer to either is ‘No’ or even 'Not Sure', our efforts are likely to be better spent on other opportunities.

-- Do we want it?
+## Do we want it?
 - Is the project itself economically viable?
 - Is the client one we want to work with?
+See [Our Kind of Client](/clients/our-kind-of-client)
-- Can our team stretch?
+- Can we put together a good team for the timescale of the project?
 - Would we benefit as a company, as a brand, as a team of professionals?
+- Would we enjoy the work, and be proud of it?

-- Can we win it?
+## Can we win it?
-- Can we do what the client needs us to do?
+- Can we do what the client needs us to do, really well?
 - Do we know people on the client side and have beneficial relationships with them?
 - Who are we competing against?
 Are we able to match and exceed their strengths?
 How are their relationships with the client?